Serving all people by providing personalized health and wellness through exemplary care, education and research.

 In a CT scan, an X-ray beam moves in a circle around your body.
 This allows many different views of the same part of the body.
 The X-ray information is sent to a computer that interprets the X-ray data and displays it on a monitor.

-CT scans of the pancreas can provide more detailed information about the pancreas than regular X-rays of the abdomen.
-CT scans can give health care providers more information related to injuries or diseases of the pancreas.
+CT scans of the pancreas can provide more detailed information about the pancreas than regular X-rays of the belly.
+CT scans can give healthcare providers more information related to injuries or diseases of the pancreas.

 A CT scan of the pancreas may be used to check the pancreas for:

 A CT scan may be done when another type of exam, such as an X-ray or physical exam, does not give enough information.

 CT scans of the pancreas may be used to tell the difference between problems with the pancreas and disorders of the retroperitoneum.
 This is the back part of the belly.
 CT scans are also useful in diagnosing cancer of the pancreas and pancreatitis.
 Your healthcare provider may have other reasons to recommend a CT scan of the pancreas.

 You may want to ask your healthcare provider about the amount of radiation used during the CT procedure and the risks related to your situation.

 If you are pregnant or think you could be, tell your healthcare provider.
 Radiation exposure during pregnancy may lead to birth defects.